tyrruna/everforest-micro/README.md

 https://github.com/sainnhe/everforest

-Put "everforest.micro" in ~/.config/micro/colorschemes (or create a new folder named colorschemes if non-existing).
+Copy or move "everforest.micro" to ~/.config/micro/colorschemes (or create a new folder named colorschemes if non-existing).

 Add "export MICRO_TRUECOLOR=1" (without quotation marks) to the shell rc file (.zshrc).